 Ideally, the harrow should leave a very smooth flat surface.
 If the height of the tool sections is improperly set, there may be small ridges either at the front bearing or at the rear bearings.
-In order to correct these problems follow the directions in Section 3.1.6 for setting the heights of the bearing assemblies.
+In order to correct these problems follow the directions in Tool Assembly Bearing Height for setting the heights of the bearing assemblies.
 With experiment, the correct height can be obtained for your field condition, which will produce a nice flat surface.
-In some conditions, especially in loose straw, it may appear that the harrow is missing a thin strip of ground in the middle where the tool sections overlap.
-Normally this is misleading.
-The rotary action of the harrow pulls material and debris slightly away from the center of the machine and moves it outwards.
-The strip has been worked but may not contain as much trash as the areas beside it.